 All these places, where you can learn new skills, are great for starting your digital nomad journey.
 However, you should decide what is best for you.
 Think about what you would like to do, learn about those you love, choose something and focus on that.

 Inside information: my mother, in her 60s, started with zero digital knowledge and learned Photoshop from tutorials like the ones I mentioned.
-Now she is a pro designer @ Zazzle, with more than 5000 designs, making a decent income from this activity.
+Now she is an experienced designer, making a decent income from this activity.
 If she was able to do that, you have no excuse.
 Start now!